ajeetdsouza/zoxide/README.md

 [^2]:
     If you're not sure how to set an environment variable on your shell, check out the [wiki][wiki-env].

-[^3]:
-    The Copr package has failed to build for recent releases and the latest available version is 0.8.3.
-On RHEL 8+ and derivatives, Fedora EPEL's package is now updated more regularly.

 [aerc]: https://github.com/rjarry/aerc
 [alfred]: https://www.alfredapp.com/